jlmann-web-1/sporclone/INSTRUCTIONS.md

 ## Description
 Create a working clone of the game Sporcle (http://www.sporcle.com/).
 On this project, you will demonstrate your ability to integrate JavaScript into a web page as well as your ability to modify JavaScript to suit specific needs.

-The instructions below describe how you will need to edit the template files to make a working game.
-By the time you finish, you will have created three games.
-At least one of your games should be image based (like the logo quizzes).
-No game should have fewer than 10 answers.
-At least one of your games should have at least 20.
+The instructions below describe how you will need to edit the template files to make a working game. ~~By the time you finish, you will have created three games.
+At least one of your games should be image based (like the logo quizzes).~~ No game should have fewer than 10 answers. ~~At least one of your games should have at least 20.~~

 ## Instructions:

 Most of the numbered steps refer to a letter which identifies a particular location in the HTML and JavaScript files.
-Letters a-n are in game.html, and o-z are in sporclone.js.
+Letters a-n are in index.html, and o-z are in sporclone.js.
 Follow the steps in order of the numbered instructions.
 The letters are only labels and do not reflect the order in which code should be completed.

 Understand that on this project you are not writing large blocks of HTML or JavaScript from scratch.
 Nearly every step requires you to modify an existing line of code or to add a single line of code.
 If you find yourself wanting to do more than that, then you are probably misunderstanding the instructions.